cpmpercussion/homepage/_posts/2013-05-02-update-to-the-snow-music-app.md

 status: publish
 type: post
 published: true
+description: "I pushed an update out to the Snow Music app on the iTunes store a few weeks ago but forgot to post it!
+Long story short The app now has Core MIDI support"
 ---

 I pushed an update out to the Snow Music app on the iTunes store a few weeks ago but forgot to post it!